97mohatah/97mohatah/README.md

 ### [Hello there](https://youtu.be/rEq1Z0bjdwc) 👋, my name is Taher
 #### I am GIS Developer
-MSc in Urban Management in UT
+Ma in Urban Management in UT

 BSc in Civil Engineering in UT